Glacial-Web/glacial-cpt-acf/readme.md

 # Glacial Custom Post Types with ACF

 This plugin will create custom post types for doctors and locations.
 It uses ACF Pro and makes use of the relationship field as well as others.
-You MUST have ACF Pro installed to use all the features.
+You MUST have ACF Pro installed to use this plugin.

 ## Usage